ckurity/note/Linux/Kali/Custom Prompt PS1.md

 %m		This displays the hostname of the system
 %*      Inserts the current time in 12-hour format

-%D{%d-%b-%Y %H:%M:%S}       Inserts the current date and time in the format "dd-mm-yyyy HH:MM:SS," where:
+%D{%a %d-%b-%Y %H:%M:%S}    Inserts the current day, date and time in the format "dd-mm-yyyy HH:MM:SS," where:

+%D{}: format specifier for date and time formatting
+%A: This format specifier displays the full name of the day of the week.
+For example, if you use %A, it will display "Monday" for a date that falls on a Monday.
+%a: This format specifier displays the abbreviated name of the day of the week.
+It typically uses the first three letters of the day of the week.
+For example, if you use %a, it will display "Mon" for a date that falls on a Monday.
 %d: Day of the month (01-31)
 %m: Month (01-12)
 %b: Abbreviated month name (e.g., Oct for October)